Windows Store app Development Snack: Dealing with Async warnings

 warning CS1998: This async method lacks 'await' operators and will run synchronously.
 Consider using the 'await' operator to await non-blocking API calls, or 'await Task.Run(...)' to do CPU-bound work on a background thread.

-Cause: You have specified the async modifier on a method, but you are not using the await keyword anywhere in the method.
+Cause: You’ve marked a method as async, but you’re not using the await keyword anywhere in its body.

-This is a warning you should be investigating because it is there for one of two reasons:
+This warning deserves your attention—it appears for one of two reasons:

 CS4014